-Just a month ago, in September 2017, Johnny Gaskell, Daydream Island's 'Living Reef' marine biologist, made a huge discovery.
+Just a few months ago, in September 2017, Johnny Gaskell, Daydream Island's 'Living Reef' marine biologist, made a huge discovery.
 He noticed a deep blue circle on Google maps off the coast of the Whitsundays and set off to investigate.
 What he discovered was remarkable.
 Sheltered inside the protective walls of a deep lagoon were huge, undamaged colonies of Staghorn and Birdsnest corals.

 “This is extremely important for the ecology of the reef, as the healthy corals in the lagoon will play a big role during this year's coral spawning,” says Gaskell.
 “Recolonisation to other areas will be the key to the ongoing resilience of the reef.
 The good news is, there is still so much colour and beauty out there.”